top of page

 I laughed when I listened to this archival recording because today the piano is nothing like it was when Gould played it.
 I wrote to Katie Hafner, introduced myself as the current owner of CD 131, and explained some of its history to her.
 She is a delightful person and responded to me in short order.

 Katie contacted the Glenn Gould Foundation to see if they would be interested in knowing more about this piano.
 They agreed that this would make an interesting story for their listeners, and suggested that Katie interview me to hear the full story.
-The resulting interview will be heard on the podcast, The Gould Standard.
-In this episode, we discuss the full history of the instrument, and how it came to be mine.
+The resulting interview was heard on the podcast, The Gould Standard.
+In this episode, we discussed the full history of the instrument, and how it came to be mine.
 That interview took place in late April of 2023.
 A few months later, Michael Berec of the Glenn Gould Foundation recorded me playing Schubert’s Impromptu in G flat, Op.
 90, Nr.
 3, and Rachmaninoff’s Prelude in G sharp minor, Op.
 32, Nr.
 12, so that people could hear the sound of CD 131 today.

 The podcast was released January 18, 2024.
 Here is the link: